gpsuscodewith/katas/library/portal-working-with-security-groups-in-azure-ad/README.md

 description: Using the Azure Portal, create a new Security group in Azure Active Directory and add an existing User to it
 date: 5/24/2022
 tags:
-- name: MicrosoftCSA
+- value: MicrosoftCSA
-  type: author
+  name: author
-- name: portal
+- value: portal
-  type: env
+  name: env
 dependsOn:
 - portal-working-with-users-in-azure-ad
 parameters: